 TAYLOR'S GOLD PEARS AVAILABILITY:

-As one of the earlier pears, Taylor’s Gold pears are harvested in September.
-Sadly, like the Comice, they have a shorter lifespan, only lasting throughout the fall and winter.
+As one of the earlier pears, Taylor’s Gold pears are available in the mid-spring through summer in New Zealand, which is the fall through early winter in the northern hemisphere.
+Sadly, like the Comice, they have a shorter lifespan, only lasting throughout the fall.

 ABOUT TAYLOR'S GOLD PEARS